Banning the Salary Question: A list of states and cities prohibiting pay history questions

 Delaware State: It is prohibited to ask applicants for their pay history or screen them based on past salaries; they can ask about previous compensation once the job offer has been made.

-Chicago: Per an ordinance, city department employers cannot ask about applicant pay history.
+Chicago: Per an ordinance, the city department employers cannot ask about applicants’ pay history.

 New Orleans: City agencies are banned from asking applicants for salary history.

 Massachusetts State: In addition to employers being unable to request pay history, such information cannot be used in their defense during a pay discrimination claim.
 They can, however, ask for such history after an offer has been made.

 New York State: State agencies/departments cannot inquire about an applicant’s job history until an offer is extended.
 They also cannot use the applicant’s pay history, if already known, to determine a wage (unless required by law or collective bargaining agreement).

 New York City: NYC’s laws are a bit more stringent on this point.
 All employers are banned from asking about the pay/benefits history of an applicant, and cannot use discovered salary info to set a wage.